ireaneus/CDI/docs/ETP/ETPS7AssignmentPt2.md

 The goal here is to get the class to interact with Hendricks’ ideas, to reflect on their own learning styles, their likes and dislikes about the teacher/student dynamic, and to practice public speaking.

 Begin reading Wilkinson’s book, *“The Bible, Live.”* Read ppg.
 1-78 by the next class session.

+**There are four steps for developing your sermon:**

+1. Read the text of the book or passage to grasp the context of language for the whole sermon process,
+2. Study the passage’s geographical, social, cultural and historical backgrounds,
+3. Analyze grammar, definitions, literary information, and parallel passages in the text,
+4. Record all of the above in a set of notes.

+The best way to format these study notes is according to language and other notations.
+Break these down into word studies, syntax, and notes.
+Syntax or language notes should include the diagrams of sentences and paragraphs that have been done.
+Other notes should include any observations on culture, geography, history, theology, insights, possible applications, etc.

+### Step 1

+The first step is to establish a truth sheet that answers the six basic questions, *who, what, where, when, why, and how*.

+*“Answering the question, who? provides the identification of persons.
+Answering the question, what? discovers the transaction of any performance.
+“When” describes the duration of the period of time involved in the passage.
+By asking where? the location becomes the focus.
+The causation of production is discovered in answer to the question, why?
+Finally, answering the question, how? divulges the function of any procedure that may be described in the text.”
+(Author’s italics)"*

+### Step 2

+From the answers on the truth sheet write, a set of truths that combine the answers into truth statements that the passage teaches.
+After writing out as many as possible eliminate those not pertinent to the truth of the passage.
+This should result in two to six principles of truth that the author was teaching.  *“Principles should be stated as positive certainties of universal truth.”*

+### Step 3

+Next write the theme of the passage.
+This is comparable to Haddon Robinson’s “a biblical concept” or “big idea.”
+This is the central point drawn from the passage’s principles and stated in about nine words.

+### Example

+**2 Corinthians 1:1-11**

+- **WHO:** Paul, as a sufferer on behalf of all suffering believers.
+- **WHAT?** God permits suffering for believers because the are believers but also adminisers commensurate comfort through Christ.
+- **WHERE**?
+These are places of persecution or opposition to the practices of discipleship or ministry.
+- **WHEN** At times when persecution happens, then the redemptive quality of suffering is used as comfort.
+- **WHY?** PAul's philosophy of suffering has played out to the Corinthians resulting in Paul's suffering and their encouraged faith.
+This is connected to the suffering of Christ.
+- **HOW?** Suffering for Christ and the Church is parallel with the comfort.
+Hence, what Paul suffered in Asia is redemptive, renewing and comforting for the church at Corinth.

+### PRINCIPLE STATEMENTS

+- God gives grace, peace, pity and comfort to those who suffer in discipleship or ministry.
+- God's gifts from suffering (above) are mediated through pastoral experience and example.
+- We benefit personally and corporately from suffering.
+- In the Christian meta-narrative, suffering is redemptive.
+In this case the redemption is effective in the church.
+- Christian suffering anticipates resurrection.
+- To Face suffering, focus on the comfort by moving your confidence to God.

+### Theme

+God uses suffering in the lives of His people to produce deeper dependence on Him, to display His comfort, and to equip believers to strengthen others with the same hope.

+## Whiting Method

+What steps refine the results of study for sermon preparation?

+1. Make notes of your study
+2. Ask questions: Who?
+What?
+Where?
+When?
+Why?
+How?
+3. Determine principles: two to six outstanding, abiding truths
+4. Write a theme: a simple sentence summary of the principles

+Glenn O’Neal once suggested that when we stand up to preach, we should imagine that Jesus just slipped into a seat near the back.
+Our preaching and teaching should always honor Him.

+### Effects of the Word

+**2 Timothy 3:16-17**

+> *All Scripture is inspired by God and profitable for teaching, for reproof, for correction, for training in righteousness; so that the man of God may be adequate, equipped for every good work.*

+**2 Timothy 4:2**

+> *preach the word; be ready in season and out of season; reprove, rebuke, exhort, with great patience and instruction.*
+> The first imperative, *reprove*, commands that preaching point out the wrong that the hearers are doing.
+The goal is conviction.
+> The second, *rebuke* directs preaching to expose shameful behavior and seek to turn the hearers from activity that dishonors God.
+> The third, *exhort* requires the sermon to encourage new behaviors that honor God and His righteousness.

+The picture of life-change is conviction, repentance and right behavior.
+This parallels the functions of the Scripture itself as declared in 2 Timothy 3:16 – 17.
+Three good effects of the Word are teaching, reproof and correction (3:16) like reprove, rebuke, and exhort (4:2.)

+**What is required for biblical communication at the small church?**

+1. Patience
+2. Teaching

 **Below this is AI driven reference material**